kdcyber1994/Cloud-Security-Portfolio/01-identity-access-management/lab-03-phishing-resistant-MFA-FIDO2-Passkeys.md

-# Lab 03: Phishing-Resistant MFA via Entra ID FIDO2 Passkeys
+# Lab 03: Phishing-Resistant MFA via FIDO2 Passkeys

 ## 🎯 Lab Objective
 The goal of this lab is to move an Entra ID tenant away from standard MFA methods like push notifications and configure custom Authentication Strengths to enforce hardware-bound FIDO2 Passkeys.
 This setup addresses Adversary-in-the-Middle (AiTM) phishing risks by verifying user onboarding, registering mobile devices as cryptographic tokens, and testing cross-device authentication flows.